Guild of Saint Luke: Dutch Republic

-The Governors of the Haarlem Guild of St. Luke in 1675.
-Jan de Bray painted himself second from the left.
-Surprisingly, fewer such group portraits exist for painters than other Guild occupations.

 Guilds of St. Luke in the Dutch Republic began to reinvent themselves as cities there changed over to Protestant rule, and there were dramatic movements in population.
 Many St. Luke guilds reissued charters to protect the interests of local painters from the influx of southern talent from places like Antwerp and Bruges.
 Many cities in the young republic became more important artistic centres in the late sixteenth and early seventeenth centuries.
 Amsterdam was the first city to reissue a St. Luke's charter after the reformation in 1579, and it included painters, sculptors, engravers, and other trades dealing specifically in the visual arts.
 When trade between the Spanish Netherlands and the Dutch Republic resumed with the Twelve Years' Truce in 1609, immigration increased and many Dutch cities reissued guild charters as a form of protection against the great number of paintings that began to cross the border.